 If you want your life to get better in every possible way…if you want more than enough money…if you want loving relationships, an amazing job…if you want to be happy and fulfilled…all you have to do is be grateful

-In the other part, you are aware of that sources of this goodness are exist outside of yourselves.
+In the other part, you are aware that sources of this goodness are existed outside of yourselves.
 You acknowledge that other people—or even higher powers, if you’re of a spiritual mindset gave you many beautiful things big and small, to help you achieve the goodness in your lives.

 It’s the practice of seeing the results of things.
 It’s all about your mind and feeling valuation you place on people, events, and challenges in your life.

 You can do it by changing the way you feel, you can control your feeling.

 Gratitude is feeling and it truly raises your vibrations to a higher level.
 Don’t let bad things affect you, you’re ultimately responsible for determining to what extent that effect takes place.
 Make them superficial.